Tequila: Storage condition

 Unlike wine, whose character may change in taste over time and storage conditions, tequila does not change much once bottled, even without ideal storage conditions, much like most other distilled spirits such as whiskey, rum, or vodka.
 The quality characteristics (flavor, aroma, color, etc.) of a tequila are primarily determined during its aging in wood barrels.
 To maintain the utmost quality though, some conditions should be met: a constant and moderate temperature (60 to 65 °F), protection from direct sunlight, and maintenance of the integrity of the seal of the bottle.
 Improper storage conditions will have more effect on the taste of aged tequila rather than the un-aged version, due to tannins and other compounds introduced into the spirit from the aging barrel.
 For instance, if stored in improper conditions, the dark and more complex flavors of the añejo tequila are more likely to be tainted than the blanco or the silver tequila.

-Once the bottle is opened, the tequila will be subject to oxidation which will continue to happen even if no more oxygen is introduced.
+Once the bottle is opened, the tequila will be subject to oxidation that will continue to happen even if no more oxygen is introduced.
 In addition, if the bottle has more room for air, the process of oxidation occurs faster on the liquor remaining inside the bottle.
 Therefore, it may be the best to consume the tequila within one or two years after opening.
 For the most part, the change in quality of tequila is due to extreme conditions of improper storage, not due to oxidation.

 Types

 The two basic categories of tequila are mixtos and 100% agave.
 Mixtos use no less than 51% agave, with other sugars making up the remainder.
 Mixtos use both glucose and fructose sugars.

-There are also four categories for tequila, depending on the aging period:
+There are five categories of tequila defined by the NOM: